Airport Hangar Types

 Description

+Probably should have led with this section, honestly.
 T-hangars feature nested units where aircraft park nose-in with tails toward individual doors.
-The distinctive T-shape allows wings to interleave between adjacent units, maximizing space efficiency on limited airport land.
+The distinctive T-shaped design allows wings to interleave between adjacent units, maximizing space efficiency on limited airport land.
+It’s clever engineering that lets airports fit more aircraft into available space.

 Best For